Brief raid by India in far-off Myanmar has Pakistan fuming

 By suggesting the Myanmar incident could set a precedent for more cross-border raids, including into Pakistan-controlled Kashmir, a junior Indian minister took the row one step further.

-Bellicose language is nothing new between the nuclear-armed neighbors, but Pakistanis say recent events have further hurt relations already strained since India’s nationalist leader Narendra Modi came to power.
+Bellicose language is nothing new between the nuclear-armed neighbours, but Pakistanis say recent events have further hurt relations already strained since India’s nationalist leader Narendra Modi came to power.

 And as long as the talk is of threats and retaliation, hopes of finding a way out of decades of war and suspicion look slim.